MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.44.md

 (vi) Anglers must attend trammel and gill nets at all times and plainly label them with the angler's conservation identification (ID) number.

-(vii) We only allow the use of trotlines, throwlines, limb lines, bank lines, and jug lines from1/2 hour before legal sunrise until1/2 hour after legal sunset.
+(vii) We only allow the use of trotlines, throwlines, limb lines, bank lines, and jug lines from 1/2 hour before legal sunrise until 1/2 hour after legal sunset.
 Anglers must mark each line with their conservation ID number.

 (viii) We allow the take of common snapping turtle and soft-shelled turtle using only pole and line.
 We require all anglers to immediately release all alligator snapping turtles.